JoshDoody/joshdoody.github.io/_posts/2016-06-04-10-good-questions-to-ask-in-a-job-interview.md

 excerpt: Here are 10 good questions to ask in a job interview to stand out and learn more about the opportunity.
 ---

 Your primary goal in the interview process is to get the best job offer possible.
 Sometimes you can do that by giving great answers to interview questions.
-But don't overlook the benefits of *asking* good questions during the interview process, starting as earlly as [the pre-interview]({{ site.baseurl }}/pre-interview).
+But don't overlook the benefits of *asking* good questions during the interview process, starting as early as [the pre-interview]({{ site.baseurl }}/pre-interview).

 If you reach the end of the job interview and the interviewer asks if you have any questions, use that opportunity to establish yourself as a strong candidate for the position and to learn more about the opportunity you're pursuing.